nhecht/blueprints-learn.en/help/blueprints/b2b/campaign-supply-chain/overview.md

 * Report and Audit (Coming soon)

-### Managing Marketo Engage Campaign Names and Their Associated URLs {#managing-marketo-engage-campaign-names}
+### Managing Marketo Engage campaign names and their associated URLs {#managing-marketo-engage-campaign-names}

 Standardizing your naming conventions for campaigns and URLs is a key foundation to accurate program management in Marketo Engage and helps drive a more consistent process across the campaign supply chain.
 If you're looking for tools to help with this, we recommend checking out some free open source tools from [Adobe Success Services](https://main--marketo-campaign-tools--dr-adobe.hlx.live/){target="_blank"} that allow you to create a consistent approach to creating and managing Marketo Engage campaigns and their associated URLs.